davidtwco/rfcs/text/0000-build-std.md

 ## Why not build the standard library in incremental?
 [why-not-build-the-standard-library-in-incremental]: #why-not-build-the-standard-library-in-incremental

+As the standard library sources are never modified, incremental compilation would only add a compilation time overhead.

+## Why not build optional dependencies of the standard library?
+[why-not-build-optional-dependencies-of-the-standard-library]: #why-not-build-optional-dependencies-of-the-standard-library

 ## Why not produce a `dylib` for the standard library?
 [why-not-produce-a-dylib-for-the-standard-library]: #why-not-produce-a-dylib-for-the-standard-library